Python3pkg/Nappy/wiki/Numerous-class.md

 This will look up your metrics (via the nr.metrics() iterator) and search for one with a label containing 'xyz' _anywhere within the label_ (see below for how to control the matching rules).
 If a metric is found the corresponding NumerousMetric object is returned (else None).

-There are four `matchType` values you can specify and three of them (including the default) treat the `labelspec` as a generalized unanchored regular expression.
+There are five `matchType` values you can specify and three of them (including the default) treat the `labelspec` as a generalized unanchored regular expression.
 For example:

     m = nr.metricByLabel('a')